-Rice wine is an alcoholic beverage created with fermented rice and used throughout South and East , both for cooking and drinking.
+Rice wine is an created with rice and used throughout South and East , both for cooking and drinking.
 Depending on how you’re using it, finding the right rice wine substitutes is important.
 So, here we have curated a comprehensive list of the best rice wine substitutes.

 Rice Wine Substitutes

-When looking to replace sake, a Japanese variety of rice wine, use dry sherry and white wine in equal
+When looking to replace sake, a Japanese variety of rice wine, use dry amounts.and white wine in equal

 If the recipe calls for Shaoxing rice wine, use pale dry sherry (not cooking sherry!).

 If you’re looking for a white rice wine substitute, use a slightly smaller amount of gin or vermouth.
 Gin has the most similar flavor.